lukasmartinelli/lukasmartinelli.github.io/_posts/2014-03-11-using-the-cloud-storages-as-one-big-encrypted-disk.md

 ![Cuckoo Drive Concept](/media/cuckoodrive_concept.png)

 Now I'm amazed that there is no solution like this out there, but perhaps there is and I haven't found it.

+**Update**
+I found an [article](http://www.pcworld.com/article/2037131/supersize-your-free-cloud-storage-to-100gb-or-more.html "Supersize your free cloud storage to 100GB or more") that was published a little earlier that explains the idea even better.

 ## Additional remarks